Northern Uí Néill: Subjugation of Airgialla

 Southwards the Cenél nEógain had also established the kingdom of Cairpre Dromma Cliab, in modern-day County Sligo.

-Despite these gains, the Cenél nEógain suffered some loses.
-The Ua Dochartaig (O'Doherty) who had come to prominence in Tír Conaill eventually forced the Cenél nEógain out of Inishowen, with the Ua Domnaill (O'Donnell) sept expelling the Cenél nEógain family Ua Gairmledaig (O'Gormley) of Cenél Moen from Mag nÍtha.
-Eventually Fír Luirg and Tuatha Ratha came under dominance of the Mag Uidhir (Maguire) lordship of Fir Manach.
+Despite these gains, the Cenél nEógain suffered some losses.
+The Ua Dochartaig (O'Doherty) who had come to prominence in Tír Conaill eventually forced the Cenél nEógain out of Inishowen, with the Ua Domnaill (O'Donnell) expelling the Cenél nEógain family Ua Gairmledaig (O'Gormley) of Cenél Moain from Mag nÍtha.
+Eventually Fír Luirg and Tuatha Ratha came under the dominance of the Mag Uidhir (Maguire) lordship of Fir Manach.
 Cairpre Dromma Cliab had also been lost, having been conquered by Tigernán Ua Ruairc of the kingdom of Bréifne.

 With the expansion of the Cenél nEógain into Airgiallan territory, the church of Armagh, which claimed primacy over Ireland, came under their influence.
 With Armagh continuing to produce propaganda promoting its own ecclesiastical supremacy, it helped advance the claims of the Cenél nEógain.

 The Vikings

-Throughout the 9th century the coastline of Ailech and the rest of Ulster was subject to Viking raids.
+Throughout the 9th century, the coastline of Ailech and the rest of Ulster was subject to Viking raids.
 During the 850s, Viking disunity allowed the Ulster kings to fight back and inflict overwhelming defeats on the Vikings.
 This cumulated in 866, when the king of Ailech, Áed Finnliath, managed to clear the Vikings from their strongholds in "the North, both in Cenel Eogain and Dál nAraidi", and won a battle in Lough Foyle on the east coast of Inishowen.
 This was an important victory as the Vikings largely left Ulster alone for many years afterwards, leaving little imprint on Ulster compared to the rest of Ireland.
 By the time the Normans arrived in Ulster in the latter 12th century, the Vikings' only settlement of note was "Ulfrek's ford" (modern-day Larne).